micahamd/psych_exp_generator/README.md

    - User presses response key (required to advance even if stimulus is no longer visible)
    - If feedback is enabled, the feedback text appears for the specified duration
    - Stimulus disappears for the trial interval (blank screen)
-   - Next trial begins
-   - Process repeats for the specified number of trials
+   - Process repeats for the specified number of trials in the cycle
+3. **Cycle Check Phase** (if threshold is set):
+   - After completing all trials in a cycle, correct responses are counted
+   - If correct responses meet or exceed the threshold, the experiment ends
+   - If threshold is not met, a message appears and a new cycle begins
-3. **Completion Phase**: "Task complete!" message is displayed with an OK button
+4. **Completion Phase**: "Task complete!" message is displayed with an OK button
    - If data collection was enabled, a "Download Data" button is also shown
    - Data is automatically downloaded as a JSON file
-4. **Reset Phase**: Clicking OK returns to the setup phase
+5. **Reset Phase**: Clicking OK returns to the setup phase

 ## Stimulus Selection